bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

   For example:

- ⋅⋅*Music has generally been louder than before?*
+ ⋅⋅⋅*Music has generally been louder than before?*

- ⋅⋅*What novel types of music have evolved popular in the past five years?*
+ ⋅⋅⋅*What novel types of music have evolved popular in the past five years?*

 **Establish models to predict track popularity by machine learning algorithms.**